MarcoBetti1/llmchess/README.md

 - `max_plies`: Maximum total plies before truncation.
 - `max_illegal`: Illegal LLM moves allowed before termination (when reached, game ends as a loss for the LLM).
 - `pgn_tail`: Number of recent plies included when building a PGN tail (used by prompting and future FEN mode).
 - `verbose_llm`: When true, prints raw LLM replies to the console.
-- `conversation_mode`: Legacy chat-style prompting (bypasses the standard prompt builder).
+This is pointless and should remove.
 - `log_level`: Python logging level for the run (e.g., `INFO`, `DEBUG`).
 - `prompt.mode`: Prompting variant — `plaintext` (current) or `fen` (future/scaffolded).
 - `prompt.starting_context_enabled`: Include a brief first-move context when the LLM starts as White.